[?] Subscribe To This Site

 Cooling rabbits.
 Heat kills rabbits.
 How to keep outdoor pet rabbits and meat rabbits cool throughout the summer heat.

-No matter where you live, summertime means your rabbits may be stressing in your area's brutal heat.
+No matter where you live, summertime means your rabbits may be stressing in your area's summer heat is brutal.

 Unless you keep your rabbits in an air-conditioned space, heat can literally place your rabbits’ lives at risk.
 85 degrees Fahrenheit (29.44 degrees Celsius) is just about the maximum temperature at which your rabbits remain relatively unstressed.
 At temperatures over 90 degrees (32.22 degrees), rabbits can die.

 Cooling rabbits in summer becomes a critical issue, because the effects of heat stress are cumulative.
 Don’t let your rabbits’ survival fool you.
-If they survive day one, they may be dead by day three of a heat spell.
+If they survive days one and two, they may be dead by day three of a heat spell.

 Heat is particularly rough on pregnant and lactating does and young kits.
 The does are already stressed from growing and feeding their babies; even moderately high temperatures may trigger heat stroke and death.
 You’ll know the kits are in trouble when they crawl out of their nestbox burrows, lie sprawled about, and pant like crazy.